imikiani/monitoring-mysql-container-with-zabbix/README.md

 Password : `zabbix`

-### Update zabbix agent interface
+### Update Zabbix server interface
-After the Zabbix is fully installed and you can log in, you need to update the interface for zabbix agent so that zabbix server can communicate with zabbix agent.
+After the Zabbix is fully installed and you can log in, you need to update the interface for `Zabbix server` host so that zabbix server can communicate with zabbix agent.
 To do this, just run the script `update-interface.sh`.

 Log in to your car for this purpose:
 `vagrant ssh node1`